Silent-dawn/Globpack/README.md

 19. Level Up!
 Reloaded
 20. And many, many more!

-Total Mod Count:
+Total Mod Count: 294
 ---
 The Server is closed access, only for those helping test and develop.
 ---
 ### How To Install | Update

-Download the latest copy of the repo, and import it into the Twitch/Curse launcher.
+Download the latest copy of the repo, extract the zip inside of the zip, and import it into the Twitch/Curse launcher.

-For cracked clients, you'll need to use a cracked client and install by hand, you'll need to be creative.
+For cracked clients, you'll need to use a cracked client and install by hand, you'll need to be creative, including a forge profile.

 You can also use the other repo, but it's out of date.